YouTube

 - Analytics dashboard with 7+ chart types including word frequency, sentiment analysis, topic clustering, and timeline visualizations

-- Optional LLM summarization of the extracted transcript
+- Optional LLM summarization of extracted transcripts

 Usage

-Single video
+Single video:

-- Paste a YouTube video URL into the input field.
+- Paste a YouTube video URL

-- Select your preferred output format (Plain Text, Timestamped, or SRT).
+- Select your preferred output format

-- After extracting a transcript, click Summarize.
+- After extracting a transcript, click Summarize

-- Select the LLM provider and model to use (configured in Settings).
+- Select the LLM provider and model

 Configuration

-| Setting | Description | |---|---| | Default Output Format | Plain Text, Timestamped, or SRT | | Output Directory | Where saved transcript files are written | | LLM Provider | API provider used for summarization (OpenAI, Anthropic, local) | | LLM Model | Specific model to use for summarization | | API Key | API key for the selected LLM provider | | Summary Prompt | Custom prompt used when summarizing |
+| Setting | Description | |---------|-------------| | Default Output Format | Plain Text, Timestamped, or SRT | | Output Directory | Where saved transcript files are written | | LLM Provider | Provider used for summarization (Claude, GPT, local) | | LLM Model | Specific model for summarization |

 Requirements